 See countering mirror go.

 When Black plays mirror go, it is important whether or not there is komi.
-With komi, White can comfortably play normal moves, as continued mirroring by Black will lead to a draw and the board, and thus a victory for White with the komi.
+With komi, White can comfortably play normal moves, as continued mirroring by Black will lead to a draw on the board, and thus a victory for White with the komi.
 Without komi, Black's mirroring is more dangerous.

 In either case, White will have to be careful to prevent the tengen stone from becoming too useful.
 With the tengen stone in place, most ladders will favour Black, so white will have to try and avoid situations where ladders might allow black to gain an advantage.
 White will also have to make sure that tengen does not become a well-positioned move.
 Playing a central moyo strategy, for example, would give Black the advantage of having the tengen stone already in place.